Skip to Main Content

 • If the State Register contains a final regulation that affects the text of an existing regulation, and that final regulation has become effective, then the State Register version is the current version of that regulation.

 If more than one State Register has been issued since the currency date on Lexis or Westlaw, you will need to repeat this process for every issue of the State Register since the currency date.
-We recommend working from older to newer, in order to see changes in the order they were made.
+We suggest working from older to newer, in order to see changes in the order they were made.

 Note that the State Register also contains notices of drafting and proposed regulations, which do not have the force of law but are important forecasts of potential future changes to regulations.